Pradyuman7/MovieBook/README.md

 ## Currently completed
-- Interactive UI
-- Instant search for movies and cast
+- Instant search for movies and cast from app itself
+- Interactive and clean UI
+- Simple login with enail, password or via your Google account
+- Bookmark your favourite movies or ones you want to watch and get them in bookmark section
+- Simple tab layout of movies, cast and recommended movies for seamless UX

 ## Currently working on
 - Movie recommendation